Billy Bunny's Animal Songs: Plot

 Kermit the Frog welcomes the viewer to the Muppet Sing-Along Video and allows us to hear a story about a bunny who travels outside his home to learn new songs from his animal friends and to sing-along to them.

 The story begins when Billy Bunny is at his family home, singing "Hoppity-Boppity" - the only song he knows, much to the dismay of his family.
-Billy's mommy advises him that if he goes outside to learn new songs from others, nobody will have to keep hearing Billy's same old song.
-Billy accepts, and as he leaves, his mom has him promise to be home for dinner.
+Billy's mother advises him that if he goes outside to learn new songs from others, nobody will have to keep hearing Billy's same old song.
+Billy accepts and as he leaves, his mom has him promise to be home for dinner.

 Billy first stops by at a gopher village, where he discovers that every gopher looks the same, despite them having different personalities ("We Are Different").
 Next, he meets three polite bears - Cecil, Edgar and Percival - who sing a rap about their personalities and why they roar ("Bear Rap").

 Next, Billy meets a termite, who sings about his joy in eating wood ("The Termite Chew").
 As Billy enters a deep forest, he meets two raccoons, who are pretending to be someone else.
-When he asks them what they are doing here in the woods, they explain that it's a secret and they sing about it ("I Have a Secret").
+When he asks them what they are doing here in the woods, they explain that it is a secret and they sing about it ("I Have a Secret").

 Next, Billy accidentally bumps into a porcupine.
-He seems to be fine, but the porcupine invites him to her nightclub and sings "Please Don't Bump Into Me", about less harmful things to bump into, such as a beagle and a kangaroo.
-Midway, during the instrumental break, a penguin waiter asks Billy what he would say to a little carrot juice (Billy: "Well, I’d say ’hello, little carrot juice’.")
-When the porcupine's song is over, she asks Billy if she'd like to stay for the second show.
-Billy leaves, right before the penguin arrives with a glass of carrot juice.
+He seems to be fine, but the porcupine invites him to her nightclub and sings "Please Don't Bump into Me", about less harmful things to bump into, such as a beagle and a kangaroo.

 Next, Billy goes over to a pond, where he meets some frogs, who sing about their "Frog Talk".
-Finally, Billy meets a turtle and asks if he knows any songs.
-The turtle replies that he knows little... except that he likes to observe what's going on around the bay and then does a "teeter-totter" on a rock and swims away.
-The turtle sums it up into a song - "Swim Away, Hooray!" - and Billy joins in with him.
-It's now late and Billy has to go home.
+Finally, Billy meets a turtle who sings "Swim Away, Hooray!" - and Billy joins in with him.
+It is now late and Billy has to go home.

-When Billy comes home just in time for dinner, he explains to his family that he knows eight songs, and the one song that's his favorite is "Hoppity-Boppity".
-Ironically, Billy's family joins in with him and Kermit thanks the viewers for singing along with Billy.
-All the animals reprise "Hoppity-Boppity" together, ending the video.
+When Billy comes home just in time for dinner, he explains to his family that he knows eight songs, and the one song that is his favorite is "Hoppity-Boppity".
+Billy's family joins in with him and Kermit thanks the viewers for singing along with Billy.
+All the animals reprise "Hoppity-Boppity" together.